Leagues Cup: History

-On April 14, 2022, MLS and Liga MX announced the 2022 Leagues Cup Showcase, to be held on August 3, 2022, at SoFi Stadium in Inglewood, California.
-The event will be a doubleheader of matches: LA Galaxy against C.D.
+On April 14, 2022, MLS and Liga MX announced the 2022 Leagues Cup Showcase, which was held starting August 3, 2022, at SoFi Stadium in Inglewood, California.
+The event included a doubleheader of matches: LA Galaxy against C.D.
 Guadalajara and Los Angeles FC against Club América.
-On June 30, 2022, it was announced that the Leagues Cup Showcase would expand to include three more matches—FC Cincinnati against C.D.
+On June 30, 2022, it was announced that the Leagues Cup Showcase was expanded to include three more matches—FC Cincinnati against C.D.
 Guadalajara at TQL Stadium in Cincinnati, Ohio; Nashville SC against Club América at Geodis Park in Nashville, Tennessee, on September 21; and Real Salt Lake against Atlas F.C. at Rio Tinto Stadium in Sandy, Utah, on September 22.
-The events will serve as a one-time replacement of the previously-planned 2022 Leagues Cup which will not be held due to fixture congestion from the 2022 FIFA World Cup and other factors.
+The events served as a one-time replacement of the previously planned 2022 Leagues Cup which was not held due to fixture congestion from the 2022 FIFA World Cup and other factors.

-Starting from the expanded CONCACAF Champions League in 2024, the Leagues Cup will be used as a qualification tournament for teams from North America.
-Starting in 2023, the Leagues Cup will be contested by all MLS and Liga MX clubs, during a month-long pause in their respective seasons, with three Champions League berths awarded to the finalists and third-place finisher, and the winner qualifying directly to the round of 16.
+The Leagues Cup was expanded in 2023 to include all MLS and Liga MX clubs, during a month-long pause in their respective seasons.
+It also became a qualification tournament for the 2024 CONCACAF Champions Cup with three berths for teams from North America.
+The Leagues Cup champion qualified directly to the round of 16, while the runner-up and third-place finisher earned round one berths.
+Inter Miami CF won the first edition of the expanded tournament in 2023, led by top goalscorer Lionel Messi.

+On January 28, 2025, Major League Soccer announced that they would only send 18 representatives to the Leagues Cup for 2025 as part of their new competition guidelines, which only allowed teams to play in at most two cup competitions.
+Most of the teams in the 2024 MLS Cup playoffs qualified for Leagues Cup; the Vancouver Whitecaps, as winners of the 2024 Canadian Championship, had their place forfeited and given to expansion club San Diego FC.

+Criticism

+The addition of the Leagues Cup and subsequent schedule congestion led Major League Soccer to announce their intention not to field senior teams in the U.S. Open Cup, the domestic cup competition for the United States.
+The announcement was met with "widespread anger and condemnation" and the proposal was rejected by the United States Soccer Federation.
+A hybrid plan with eight MLS participants and MLS Next Pro reserve teams as replacements for the remaining teams was used for the 2024 U.S. Open Cup.
+Several Major League Soccer supporters' groups have announced boycotts of the Leagues Cup.